 Additionally, selling greeting cards at craft shows can help build a steady customer base, as people interested in purchasing your products will be able to find you every time you set up.

 Overall, there are many benefits associated with selling greeting cards at craft shows, making this a great way for artists and crafters to grow their business and connect with their audience.

 Related Post: Best Print On Demand For Greeting Cards

 Final Thoughts On Print Sizes

 Offering multiple sizes of fine art prints will be more appealing to a broader audience; however, if you sell giclee prints at an art show, you will have to decide what size to display.

 If a person is inquiring about different sizes, you can always send them to your print-on-demand shop.
-The goal for selling reproductions is to increase your revenue stream, not to lose money.
+The goal of selling reproductions is to increase your revenue stream, not lose money.

 Come up with a strategy and decide what sizes will be best for your business goals.